grktsh/falcon-oas/README.rst

 ``DELETE /api/v1/pets/{pet_id}`` requests are protected by the ``api_key`` security scheme.
 The corresponding responder is processed only if it grants the request.
 Otherwise, 403 Forbidden error occurs automatically.

 ``x-falcon-oas-implementation`` associates Path Item Object and the REST resource class in Falcon so that falcon-oas automatically calls ``falcon.API.add_route`` with its path and the resource instance.
+Alternatively, the resource instance can be set programmatically using ``oas.resolve_path_item('/api/v1/pets/{pet_id}', PetItem())``, which allows to inject dependencies into the resource instance.

 Also ``x-falcon-oas-implementation`` associates Security Scheme Object and the access control function so that falcon-oas automatically handles Security Requirement Object in each request.
 See ``falcon_oas.extensions`` for details.
+Alternatively, the access control function can be set programmatically using ``oas.resolve_security_scheme('api_key', validate_api_key)``, which allows to inject dependencies into the access control function.

 ``req.context['oas']``
 ----------------------